openstack-archive/python-tempestconf/doc/source/user/usage.rst

 generated ``tempest.conf``.
 This can be useful in case when ``python-tempestconf`` discovers something which is not wanted by a user to have in ``tempest.conf``.
-If the option is used, ``python-tempestconf`` will make sure, that the defined values are not written to tempest.conf no matter if they were discovered or not.
+If the option is used, ``python-tempestconf`` will make sure that the defined values are not written to tempest.conf no matter if they were discovered or not.

 .. code-block:: shell-session